ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 packages Multi-modal Image Registration And Connectivity anaLysis (MIRACL) [@Goubran:2019aa], Sammba-MRI [@Celestine:2020aa], and Small Animal Magnetic Resonance Imaging (SAMRI) [@Ioanas:2021aa].
-However, whereas Saamba-MRI uses AFNI [@Cox:2012aa] for image registration; MIRACL, SAMRI, and BrainsMapi [@Ni:2020aa] all use ANTsX registration tools.
+However, whereas Saamba-MRI uses AFNI [@Cox:2012aa] for image registration; MIRACL, SAMRI, SAMBA [@Anderson:2019aa], and BrainsMapi [@Ni:2020aa] all use ANTsX registration tools.
 Other packages use landmark-based approaches to image registration including SMART [@Jin:2022aa]---an R package for semi-automated landmark-based registration and segmentation of mouse brain based on WholeBrain [@Furth:2018aa].
 FriendlyClearMap [@Negwer:2022aa] uses the landmark-based registration functionality of Elastix [@Klein:2010aa].
 Finally, the widespread adoption of deep learning techniques has also influenced development in mouse brain imaging methodologies.
 For example, if tissue deformations are not considered problematic for a particular dataset, DeepSlice can be used to determine affine mappings [@Carey:2023aa] with the optimal computational efficiency associated with neural networks.